mercadopago/devsite-docs/guides/additional-content/security/oauth/creation.en.md

 The `authorization_code` flow is characterized by the intervention of the seller to explicitly authorize the application's access to their data and by the use of a code granted by the authentication server so that the application can obtain an access token and an associated refresh token.

 Because it is a redirect-based flow, you must allow interaction with the seller's browser and receive the request through the authorization server redirect.
 In this flow, the application requests the seller's express consent to access the data by opening a web page in which the requested areas to be accessed are made explicit.

+> WARNING
+>
+> Important
+>
+> Remember that you will use sensitive information from your sellers.
+Make sure you store it safely.
+Do not use it in the authentication URL and manage the entire process only from your server.

 Once access is allowed, the server generates an access code that reaches the application through a redirect.
 In this step, the application requests access to the authentication server by sending the obtained code and application data.
 Once this is done, the server grants the access token and the refresh token to the application.